How did you get started in your career and what drew you to Morgan Stanley?

 In addition to the technical adjustments I mentioned, during the graduate training programme, Morgan Stanley arranged for a mobility specialist to travel with me to New York to familiarise me with the surroundings when traveling into the office from my accommodation.
 I’m also dyslexic and, upon my request, my manager arranged for an administrative support employee to help proof read my presentations before delivery to catch any spelling errors.
 These adjustments have been very useful in enabling me to do my job.

 Morgan Stanley has been excellent at delivering the equipment and adjustments I’ve asked for throughout my time at the company.
 Morgan Stanley employees tend to have a very open and willing approach to adaptions.

 How would you describe the culture at Morgan Stanley?

 Morgan Stanley has a very globally diverse workforce that includes different nationalities, abilities and cultures.
 These differences build a stronger team and create an excellent working environment.

 What advice or top tips would you offer?

-Separate you from your disability, dont be the blind person, but be the person who happens to be blind.
+Separate you from your disability, don’t be the blind person, but be the person who happens to be blind.
 Also work hard to be able to articulate your own needs.
-Use your disability as a strength not a weakness by demonstrating aspects of your disability youve over come in your CV or application.
+Use your disability as a strength not a weakness by demonstrating aspects of your disability that you’ve overcome in your CV or application.
 Showing that you can work even harder than your competition is extremely powerful and it can make you stand out from the pack.